Remember Singapore TV Celebrities Fiona Xie, George Young & Hady Mirza?

 She returned to our screens briefly in 2016, when she starred in Channel 5’s Left Behind, but she seems to have left us behind once again.

 Most memorable moment: When she ran down Orchard Road in a bikini for a TV drama.

 Where is she now?
-Gearing up for the release of Crazy Rich Asians later this year.
-Fiona has a minor role in the film, which also stars Michelle Yeoh.
+Gearing up for the release of Crazy Rich Asians’ sequel.
+Fiona has a larger role in the film this time, which also stars Michelle Yeoh.